ai-cfia/dev-rel-docs/adr/006-database-change-management.md

-# ADR 6: How we manage changes in databases
+# ADR-006: How we manage changes in databases

 ## Executive Summary